Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

 \subsubsection{Channels}

-\secL{noiseModelling} In this work we focus on noise associated to gates so we model each noisy gate (\eg \(\oGN{U}{}{}{}{}{}\)) as a noise-free gate (\eg \(\oG{U}{}{}{}{}{}\)) followed\footnote{The analysis is analogous when the noise channel occurs before the noise-free gate so we will not explicitly consider that case in this work.} by an error channel (\(\oC{E}{}{}{}{}{}\)).
-Each error channel has a noise amplitude\footnote{In this work we mainly focus on noise models with a single noise parameter but the analysis can be readily generalised to multi-noise parameter noise models.} (\(\noiseAmplitude\)) where the larger the noise parameter the large the effect of the noise (in general\footnote{When we have coherent errors sometimes larger noise amplitudes can result in smaller errors due to periodicity in the noise parameter but we will focus on the small noise amplitude regime, \(\noiseAmplitude\ll 1\), in this work so that shouldn't be an issue.}).
-We separate the full error channel (\(\oC{E}{}{}{}{}{}\)) into \(\nComponent\) sub-components, each with a scalar valued coefficient (\(\channelCoefficienti{k}\left(x\right)\)) that depends on the noise amplitude and a `channel-valued' term (\(\oC{N}{}{k}{}{}{}\)) that is independent of the amplitude (\(x\)):
+\secL{noiseModelling} In this work we focus on noise associated to gates so we model each noisy gate (\eg \(\oGN{U}{}{}{}{}{}\)) as a noise-free gate (\eg \(\oG{U}{}{}{}{}{}\)) followed\footnote{The analysis is analogous when the error channel occurs before the noise-free gate so we will not explicitly consider that case in this work.} by an error channel (\(\oC{E}{}{}{}{}{}\)).
+Each error channel has a noise amplitude\footnote{In this work we mainly focus on noise models with a single noise parameter but the analysis can be readily generalised to multi-noise-parameter noise models.} (\(\noiseAmplitude\)) where the larger the noise amplitude the large the effect of the noise (in general\footnote{When we have coherent errors, sometimes, larger noise amplitudes can result in smaller errors due to periodicity in the noise parameter.
+However, we will focus on the small-noise-amplitude regime, \(\noiseAmplitude\ll 1\), in this work so that shouldn't be an issue.}).
+We separate the full error channel (\(\oC{E}{}{}{}{}{}\)) into \(\nComponent\) sub-components, each with a scalar valued coefficient (\(\channelCoefficienti{k}\left(x\right)\)) that depends on the noise amplitude and a `channel valued' term known as a noise channel (\(\oC{N}{}{k}{}{}{}\)), which is independent of the amplitude (\(x\)):

 where we assume:

 where \(\oC{I}{}{}{}{}{}\) is the identity channel, which has no effect on the quantum state.
 For the rest of this work we also assume that:

 where \(\kroneckerDelta{0k}\) is the Kronecker delta (so zero unless \(k=0\), when it is unity) and that \(\oC{N}{}{k}{}{}{}\) is a completely-positive and trace-preserving (CPTP) channel.